qredo/fusionchain/blockchain/x/blackbird/README.md

 The blackbird module is responsible for storing blackbird policies and do verification checks of transactions that include a blackbird policy.
-A blackbird policy represents and set of conditions that need to be met in order to successfully verify a transaction's policy.
+A blackbird policy represents a set of conditions that need to be met in order to successfully verify a transaction's policy.
 Submitting a transaction with a blackbird policy does result in actions for eligible owners of the respective workspace.